f-mb/f-mb.github.io/README.md

 ###### GITHUB PAGES

-Fork this repository, rename it as "*your-username*.github.io".
-Updates will then be easier.
+Fork this repository, rename it to "*your-username*.github.io" (or like you want).

 If you have a personal domain, add a <a href="https://help.github.com/articles/setting-up-a-custom-domain-with-pages" target="_blank">CNAME file</a>.